ontochoice/.github/README.md

 # Welcome to the OntoChoice GitHub Pages

-This repository documents and manages the work of the OntoChoice Project, an open collaboration to describe (and potentially implement) evalutaion techniques for choosing terms and ontologies.
+This repository contains in the profile directory the profile for the organization shown to the public.